 IMPORTANT INFORMATION COVID-19

-Due to the global pandemic, LAWS4301 Myanmar Law Clinic and LAWS6301 Myanmar Law Clinic have been postponed until June/July 2021.
-Information on the application process will be available in December 2020.
+We regret to advise that due to the global pandemic travel restrictions LAWS4301 Myanmar Law Clinic and LAWS6301 Myanmar Law Clinic are cancelled for 2021.
+Information for the 2022 iteration of this course will be available on our website in mid-2021.

 About the course

 ANU College of Law students will have the opportunity to experience an immersive, experiential four-week period at the Unviversity of Yangon Law School involving collaborative legal research with University of Yangon (UY) law school students and staff.
 The research undertaken will involve Myanmar community perspectives on legal issues, Myanmar laws, and Myanmar legal system using a mix of statutory and case law analysis, community surveys, focus groups, and interviews.
 ANU College of Law and University of Yangon law school academic staff will assist the students to meet with INGOs, CSOs, and Myanmar government offices to conduct their research.
 The topics for research and the slate of appointments will vary according to the needs and availability of the University of Yangon, INGOs, CSOs, and Myanmar government offices.

 The course is only open to ANU LLB/LLB(Hons) and JD students.
 Students may only apply if they have completed (or will have completed) all six LAWS1000 or LAWS6100 level compulsory courses.
 Priority may be given to students who will not have a chance to do the course at a later date ( ie latter year students).

 Applicants will be shortlisted taking into account GPA, year of study, and responses to questions in the application form.

 Students must have a current passport with expiration date no less than six months after the start date of the course.